 For example, Chevron's El Segundo Refinery is one of the few industrial facilities in the Los Angeles Basin to operate its own wastewater treatment facilities under federal permit.
 We treat both stormwater runoff and industrial wastewater.
 To protect the groundwater, we were the first refinery in the United States to adopt a standard for fitting our oil storage tanks with double bottoms.

-In an effort to reduce air emissions and increase energy efficiency, Chevron's El Segundo Refinery built an $80 million Cogeneration facility that provides most of the electrical and steam power we require.
+In an effort to reduce air emissions and increase energy efficiency, Chevron's El Segundo Refinery built a Cogeneration facility that provides all of the electrical and steam power we require.
 We also have a Regenerative Thermal Oxidizer plant that controls both odors and hydrocarbon emissions as we do our part to keep Southern California's air clean.

 Chevron is required to follow numerous federal, state and local laws in order to protect human health and the environment.
 Petroleum refining is one of the most heavily regulated industries in the world.
 There are several local oversight agencies that we interface with on a frequent basis.
 For example, the South Coast Air Quality Management District has a designated inspector who is in our facility several times per week to ensure that we are complying with air quality regulations.